-The campaign comprises a mix of targeted operational and educational activities to remove unwanted knives off the streets of Sussex and to reassure young people that they are more likely to come to harm carrying a knife than walking away from threats of violence.
+The campaign comprises a mix of targeted operational and educational activities to remove unwanted knives off the streets of Sussex, and to reassure young people they are safer not carrying knives and walking away from harm.

 Officers throughout Sussex are undertaking activity across the County in collaboration with partners such as British Transport Police, Crimestoppers, nightclubs and bars, crime reduction and community safety partnerships, schools, colleges, Trading Standards and youth services.

-Amongst a range of activities Sussex Police will be using appropriate stop and search powers while carrying our additional targeted patrols, using cadets, supported by Trading Standards, to carry out “test purchasing” operations, to see if knives are sold to under 18 year olds and days of action with BTP in relation to knife crime identifying those operating County lines, as well as those who are being exploited.
+Among a range of activities, Sussex Police will be using appropriate stop and search powers, as well as carrying out “test purchasing” operations, using cadets.
+These targeted operations, supported by Trading Standards, will see if knives are sold to under 18 year olds.
+There will also be days of action with BTP in relation to knife crime identifying those operating County lines (drug lines between cities and towns), as well as those who are being exploited.

 There is also a knife amnesty where people are encouraged to drop off their dangerous or unwanted knives and blades at police stations across Sussex.
 These amnesty bins are in place all year round, and there will be no consequences if weapons are disposed of safely here.